A Social Equality Photographic Installation

 by Michael Barone

-It seems that we live in a society that values what you have more than who you are.
+Our society values what you have, more than who you are.
 Wealth and status mean more than your thoughts and actions.

 People choose their clothing like a mask they wear to portray a role to the rest of the world.

-Beneath the façade, no matter what our skin color, we are very similar, with the same wants, needs, doubts and desires.
+Beneath this façade, no matter what our skin color, we are very similar, with the same wants, needs, doubts and desires.

 Subjects are asked to fill out a brief questionnaire about their thoughts and then just sit and talk with me during the photo shoot.
 No one will be posed, everyone can sit however they are comfortable and feel free to be themselves.

 The goal is 100 portraits and I am already more than half way there.
-I am looking for women, men and couples from all walks of life and ethnicity to help me with this project.
+I am looking for women, men and couples from all walks of life and ethnicity to help me complete this project.

 I hope you will think about participating in my project either as a participant or in funding.
-If you do you will have the satisfaction that you are helping tear down the walls of stereotype and showing that we are all the same, we are all members of one race, the human race.
+If you do you will have the satisfaction of knowing that you are helping tear down the walls of stereotype and show that we are all the same, we are all members of one race, the human race.

-Back to The Art of Barone Sample Gallery Contact
+Back to The Art of Barone Sample Gallery (NSFW) Contact